supernovus/lum.not.js/README.md

 Doesn't have many features, and relies on external functions and libraries for many things like escaping, encoding, [filtering] of XSS/evil-code, etc.

-Due to the extreme limitations of this implementation, you should probably use a more well-developed template engine.
-This is a "for fun" kind of thing, and really shouldn't be used in anything serious.

 ## Template Syntax

 The default syntax is pretty simple, and intentionally quite limited.